Start Here: Maui Real Estate Buying and Selling Guide

 Start Here: Your Complete Guide to Buying and Selling Real Estate on Maui (2026)

 Maui real estate operates differently from most mainland markets.
-Inventory constraints, property tax classifications, short-term rental regulations, homeowner exemptions, and zoning distinctions materially influence value and long-term ownership cost.
+Inventory constraints, property tax classifications, short-term rental regulations, homeowner exemptions, and zoning distinctions all influence value and long-term ownership costs.

-Whether relocating full-time, purchasing a second home, investing, or preparing to sell, a structured evaluation provides clarity.
+Whether relocating full-time, purchasing a second home, investing, or preparing to sell, a structured approach provides clarity.

 Understanding the Maui Real Estate Market

-Regional structure matters.
 South Maui reflects higher condominium density and varied short-term rental patterns.
 West Maui contains a concentrated mix of resort zoning and visitor accommodations with distinct insurance and infrastructure considerations.
-Central Maui operates primarily under residential zoning, with flood zone exposure and proximity to infrastructure influencing ownership costs and long-term positioning.
+Central Maui is primarily residentially zoned, with flood-zone exposure and proximity to infrastructure influencing ownership costs and long-term positioning.

 Buying a Home on Maui